MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/u1-and-u2-transitions.md

 3. If the PORT\_U2\_TIMEOUT value is between 01H-FEH, there is an additional step that occurs in the hardware as a result of step 2.
 The DS port informs its link partner about that value.
-The importance of this step is described in [Direct Transition from U1 to U2](hardware-transitions.md#u1tou2) in Hardware Transitions.
+The importance of this step is described in "Direct Transition from U1 to U2".
 4. For every device or hub, the software configures two values: U1\_ENABLE and U2\_ENABLE by sending SET\_FEATURE (U1\_ENABLE/U2\_ENABLE) control transfers.
 The following table describes those values.

     **Table 2.
 U1\_ENABLE and U2\_ENABLE values**